Indian Ocean slave trade: Muslim Indian Ocean slave trade

 Since Britain banned the slave trade in its colonies, 19th-century British-ruled Aden no longer legally received slaves.
 Those slaves sent from Ethiopia to Arabia were shipped to Hejaz instead for sale.
+A British report from 1840 states that Oromo slaves captured by Somalis were sold in Arabian markets, with female slaves reportedly costing 15 to 35 dollars.
+In 1876, large numbers of slaves were reportedly being exported from Zeila to Hodeida in Yemen.
+According to Richard Burton, most Abyssinian slave girls in Arabia were Oromo.
+French explorer Maurice Tamisier (1834) writes that the Arabian port of Jeddah was inhabited by a large number of Oromo slaves of both sexes.
+Another French explorer, Edmond Combes, found what he described as "a large number of Oromo slaves" in Yemen.
+The British traveller Charles Doughty noted that there were so many Oromos in Mecca and Medina that "Habashy" was commonly spoken from house to house.
+In the 19th century, Oromo women were so desired that "there was hardly a harem in Arabia that had no Oromo girls."
+In Mecca, the widespread practice of keeping female slaves led to a mixture of Abyssinian ancestry, which was said to give the Meccawis a distinct complexion compared to desert Arabs.

 Eunuchs, female concubines, and male laborers were the chief roles of slaves sent from Ethiopia to Jidda and other parts of Hejaz.
 The southwest and southern parts of Ethiopia supplied most of the girls being exported by Ethiopian slave traders to India and Arabia.
 Female and male slaves from Ethiopia made up the main supply of slaves to India and the Middle East.
 Ethiopian slaves, both females imported as concubines and men imported as eunuchs, were imported in 19th-century Iran.
 Sudan, Ethiopia, Tanzania, and Zanzibar exported the majority of slaves traded to 19th-century Iran.
 The principal sources of these slaves, all of whom passed through Matamma, Massawa, and Tadjoura on the Red Sea, were the southwestern parts of Ethiopia, in the Oromo and Sidama country.

 Both non-Muslims and Muslims in Southeast Asia during the end of the 19th century bought Japanese girls as slaves; they were imported by sea to the region.